gama-platform/gama-platform.github.io/website/versioned_docs/version-1.9.3/OperatorsNR.md

 ```

-  * a new emotion with a given name and the agent which has caused this emotion
+  * a new emotion with a given name and the predicate it is about

 ```
+new_emotion("joy",estFood)
 new_emotion("joy",agent1)
 ```